drilorin/brew_notes/history/brew13.md

 Notes:
   There is a problem with the temp while mashing, causing the kettle to continue heating.
 This resulted in the first 30 mins starting at 66c and ending at 72c.
 Then stoppede the timer / heater and mashed "manually".
 Will try with both the kettle insert and the BIAB next time.
   I went with hopping without bags this time.
 It made the finished volume a bit lower, since the free flowing hopps swallowed up a bit of water in the end.
+  Finished fermenting 20230624 - Which is a fermentation time of about 2 weeks, which is suprising.
+Will do an FG when bottling